utmapp/utmapp.github.io/_pages/install.md

 If you are running stock iOS, a free and easy way to re-sign an IPA is with [iOS App Signer][2].
 Then you can install it with iTunes, Music app, or Xcode.

 There are many "cloud" signing services including AppCake that do **not** work with UTM because they use the wrong kind of signing certificate.
-If you get a crash while trying to start a VM, it is likely that your signing certificate was invalid.
+If you get a crash or a black screen while trying to start a VM, it is likely that your signing certificate was invalid.

 You can check if you have the right signing certificate by going to `Settings -> General -> Profiles & Device Management`.
 If the certificate used for signing UTM is listed under `Developer App`, then it is good.
 If it is listed under anything else such as `Enterprise App`, then it is the wrong certificate.